rcalandrelli/HiCtool/tutorial/tad-analysis.md

 TAD coordinates, as well as DI values and true DI values (HMM states), are calculated as described by [Dixon et al., (2012)](http://www.nature.com/nature/journal/v485/n7398/abs/nature11082.html).
 More details about this are reported in [Supplementary TAD analysis](#2-supplementary-tad-analysis).

-**Note!** Contact data must be at 40 kb resolution to perform TAD analysis!
+**Note!** Contact data must be at 40 kb bin size or lower to perform TAD analysis!

 ### 1.1.
 Data normalized with Yaffe-Tanay method